rust-lang/rfcs/text/0000-msrv-resolver.md

 Cargo's resolver will be updated to *prefer* MSRV compatible versions over incompatible versions when resolving versions.
-Packages without `package.rust-version` will be treated as compatible.
+Dependencies without `package.rust-version` will be treated as compatible.

 This can be overridden with `--ignore-rust-version`.

 Implications